Oblivion: Stories: Critical reception

 The book was met with a "familiar duality" in its reviews, receiving a mixture of both extremely positive and negative reviews.

-According to the review aggregator Metacritic, it received generally positive reviews from critics.
-Metacritic reported that the book had an average score of 68 out of 100, based on 22 reviews.
-For Time, Joel Stein wrote that the "breathtakingly smart" stories are "epic modernism," with "big plots, absurd Beckettian humor and science-fiction-height ideas portrayed vis-a-vis slow, realistic stream of consciousness."
-For The San Diego Union-Tribune, Jan Wildt wrote that Oblivion argues convincingly "that the short story is the 42-year-old author's true fictional metier" and that Oblivion "puts [Wallace's] stylistic idiosyncrasy to better use than any of its predecessors."
-Laura Miller, for Salon, wrote that Wallace had "perfected a particularly subtle form of horror story" and that his "long arcs of prose and the narrative sidetracks are exposed not as tortuous strivings toward some hard-won truth but as an insulation that people spin between themselves and the sharp edges of their condition."
+For Time, Joel Stein wrote that the "breathtakingly smart" stories are "epic modernism", with "big plots, absurd Beckettian humor and science-fiction-height ideas portrayed vis-a-vis slow, realistic stream of consciousness."
+For The San Diego Union-Tribune, Jan Wildt wrote that Oblivion argues convincingly "that the short story is the 42-year-old author's true fictional metier" and that Oblivion "puts his stylistic idiosyncrasy to better use than any of its predecessors".
+For Salon, Laura Miller wrote that Wallace had "perfected a particularly subtle form of horror story" and that his "long arcs of prose and the narrative sidetracks are exposed not as tortuous strivings toward some hard-won truth but as an insulation that people spin between themselves and the sharp edges of their condition."
 For the Los Angeles Times, Scott M. Morris wrote that with Oblivion, Wallace "has earned a place as one of America's most daring and talented young writers."
-Morris claimed that although some of the stories left the reader "more impressed with [Wallace's] intelligence than with the stories", with "'The Suffering Channel,' 'Mister Squishy' and 'The Soul Is Not a Smithy,' Wallace transcends mere dazzling displays and explores human emotions with sensitivity".
-Morris also wrote that in this collection "the high stakes of life have supplanted postmodern playfulness" and that "Wallace has laid down a marker that will be coveted by readers."
+Morris said that though some of the stories left the reader "more impressed with [Wallace's] intelligence than with the stories", with "'The Suffering Channel,' 'Mister Squishy' and 'The Soul Is Not a Smithy,' Wallace transcends mere dazzling displays and explores human emotions with sensitivity".
+Morris also wrote that in this collection "the high stakes of life have supplanted postmodern playfulness" and that "Wallace has laid down a marker that will be coveted by readers".